shahtab/hotel-booking-experiment/README.md

 # hotel-booking-experiment
-Develop mechanisms to interact with various publicly available hotel booking APIs
+My personal project to develop mechanisms to interact with various publicly available hotel booking APIs

 All the scripts expect to be run with Python3 ...
 I have tested them with 3.7 but ideally should use 3.8+